 Newcastle United owner Mike Ashley is often in the news.
 He sells you tracksuits at Sports Direct.
 He doesn’t pay his workers very much.
 He has a net worth of around £4billion.

-In the years immediately following his acquisition of Newcastle, Walsall-born Ashley did some pretty silly things.
+And in the years immediately following his acquisition of Newcastle, he did particularly some pretty silly things.

 It was then that a ragtag crew of Ashley, chairman Derek Llambias and executive director Dennis Wise — yes, that Dennis Wise, who was paid a staggering £80,000 a month for his opinions — oversaw a shambolic season of managerial changes, dubious transfers and generally dragging the club through the mud.